+Systems like the basal ganglia network are implicated in motor control, whereas the default mode network is implicated in intrinsic awareness, craving, withdrawal and rumination.
 PET scans have also revealed elevated activity in areas of the frontal lobes (involved in decision-making) and the basal ganglia in patients with OCD.
 The basal ganglia is involved in a variety of functions, including motor control, executive functioning, emotions and behavior.

 Stressful life events such as trauma (as we saw with Malcolm’s history of childhood bullying and Lydia’s experience of losing her grandmother) can also trigger this disorder.
 Individuals with other disorders like tic disorder, anxiety disorders, depression or substance abuse may also be more prone to developing OCD.

 It’s important to note that rituals only provide temporary relief to the obsessive-compulsive person, not any sense of long-lasting peace.
 A professional diagnosis and treatment program is needed in order to alleviate symptoms of OCD in the long-term.

 Individuals with Obsessive-Compulsive disorder can benefit from individual psychotherapy along with medications, if applicable.
 Medications for OCD such as selective serotonin reuptake inhibitors (SSRIS), certain tricyclic antidepressants, antipsychotics or NMDA receptor antagonists may also help in addition to therapeutic treatment.
 If you have symptoms of OCD, speak with your medical provider to find out what is the best course of treatment for you.